jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/bare_metal/dedicated_storage_install_kubernetes.rst

       (|prefix|-openstack) will be installed.

    #. **For OpenStack only:** Assign OpenStack host labels to the worker nodes in
-      support of installing the stx-openstack manifest and helm-charts later.
+      support of installing the |prefix|-openstack manifest and helm-charts later.

       .. parsed-literal::